 The Homeowner Orientation (HOO) is the orientation to your new community and includes the Pre-Delivery Inspection (PDI) for your suite.
 At most communities, we target these appointments to occur approximately four weeks before your occupancy date and will be contacting you at approximately two months prior to your occupancy date to schedule that appointment.

 To better prepare you for your HOO, please refer to the Homeowner Resources we have provided you on Tridel.com.
 Explore here to discover all you need to know before heading into your orientation.
 The Tarion Homeowner Information Package is another great resource that will provide guidance on what to expect and look out for during your PDI and orientation.

 On your Occupancy Date, you will Interim Close or Final Close.
 Interim Closing occurs if your community has not yet become a Registered Condominium Corporation.
-At Interim Closing you will not receive Title to the home, and will be required to pay a monthly Occupancy Fee (like rent) based on the projected realty taxes, Maintenance Fees and interest on the unpaid balance of your home.
+At Interim Closing you will not receive Title to the home, and will be required to pay a monthly Occupancy Fee based on the projected realty taxes, Maintenance Fees and interest on the unpaid balance of your home.
 These fees will continue until Final Closing.
 At this time, you and your immediate family member may occupy the suite, or should you wish to rent, you may do so through Del Condominium Rentals (www.delrentals.com).
 Renting, selling and advertising your home for sale can only be done once you have Final Closed and the community has Registered.